jazz-g/framework_rgbafan/README.md

     [Install]
     WantedBy=multi-user.target

 to `/etc/systemd/system/frmwk-rgb-fan.service`, and run `sudo systemctl daemon-reload ; sudo systemctl enable --now frmwk-rgb-fan.service`

 ## Usage
-Since all framework rgb fans are identical, to keep things simple, and considering that it's necessary to run as root, I just hardcoded most of the configuration into `src/consts.rs`, so change those if you want to use this with adjusted settings.
+Since all framework RGB fans are identical, to keep things simple, and considering that it's necessary to run as root, I just hardcoded most of the configuration into `src/consts.rs`, so change those if you want to use this with adjusted settings.